 The rules contain prohibitions on allowing third parties to use the player’s account, impersonating another person or IP address, purchasing a ticket while not physically in the state, and engaging in any kind of money laundering, among other things.
 Any ticket purchased outside of Michigan is void, and the player will forfeit any prize.
 Geolocation technology will be used to help determine the location of players.

 Are Online Social Casinos and Sweepstakes Sites Allowed Under Michigan Gambling Law?

-Social casinos and sweepstakes sites offer players an opportunity to play slots, poker, and other casino-style games online for cash prizes.
+Social casinos and sweepstakes sites offer players an opportunity to play slots, online poker, and other casino-style games online for cash prizes.
 These sites are quite popular in states without legal online gambling.
 They’ve been permitted in Michigan, as they are in 49 states.
 They will remain an option for players in Michigan even though online casinos have launched in the state.

 Daily Fantasy Sports Sites In Michigan

 The major fantasy sports sites like DraftKings and FanDuel operate fantasy contests in Michigan.
 Even MonkeyKnifeFight, a lesser-known DFS site, operates in the state.
 As noted previously, Michigan directly regulates fantasy contests through the FCCPA.
 The FCCPA requires that anyone who offers fantasy contests in the state must be licensed as a fantasy contest operator.

 In addition to requiring licensing, the law also sets out specific rules regarding the operation of DFS in Michigan.
 First, the FCCPA prohibits offering fantasy contests from kiosks or machines located in retail or other commercial establishments, except for commercial and tribal casinos.
 This means DFS must be played online and cannot be offered in retail establishments.
 The FCCPA also bans anyone under the age of 18 from participating in contests.